neeraj19a/AppiumTask-TW/README.md

 ### 9. Adding the apk in Framework
 - Add the apk under the path `src/test/resources/apps`.
-- The name of the apk should be `app-release.apk`.
+- The name of the apk should be `latest.apk`.

 ### 10. Running the Tests
 - To run tests using TestNG, execute the following command: